-Planning my trip to Dublin, I thought that a visit to Trinity College Library was at most importance for such a bookworm like me.
+Planning my trip to Dublin, Ireland, I thought that a visit to Trinity College Library was at most importance for such a bookworm like me.
 I was wrong.
-Filled with some of the most prominent national treasures, a visit to Trinity College Library tops itineraries of almost every traveler exploring Dublin for the first time.
+Filled with some of the most prominent national treasures, a visit to Trinity College Library tops itineraries of almost every traveler, exploring Dublin for the first time.

 A long, symmetrical room entices your eyes, creating an illusion that there is no end to these massive walls.
-Day and artificial lights seems to also be overwhelmed by the size of the room.
+Day and artificial lights seem to also be overwhelmed by the size of the room.
 Unable to unveil centuries-old secrets of the Long Room of the Trinity College Library, they settle for a rather humble visit.

 But even in this dim light, you can see books.
 A great amount of them.
 In fact, there are so many books that they fill all the shelves aligned at the tall walls.